polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/glossary.md

 ### Wasm Executor

 This executor uses a [Wasm](#webassembly-wasm) binary and a Wasm interpreter to execute calls.
-Since Substrate-based chains include Wasm binaries as part of their [state](#state), this is guaranteed to be up-to-date regardless of the version of the blockchain [node](#node).
+The binary is guaranteed to be up-to-date regardless of the version of the blockchain [node](#node) since it is persisted in the [state](#state) of the Substrate-based chain.

 ## Extrinsic